 Excavation of the foundation for a new house was undertaken on about April 15, 2004.
 Preliminary observations indicate that the subsurface material is a weathered till that contains ghosts of rotten granite, a few fragments of Sioux Quartzite, pebbles of various other lithologies, and very numerous small, angular bits of chert.
-Initial spur-of-the-moment interpretation is that this is a previously unseen and unsuspected till that is distinctly older than and out in front of the till that contains the numerous large Sioux Quartzite boulders that are seen here scattered across the landscape.
+Initial, spur-of-the-moment interpretation is that this is a previously unseen and unsuspected till that is distinctly older than and out in front of the till that contains the numerous large Sioux Quartzite boulders that are seen here scattered across the landscape.
 It would therefore be a record of a distinctly older advance of the ice sheet.

-Three miles due south of this new excavation there is an old, very shallow cut beside a dirt road (fig. 3-3).
+Three miles (4.8 km) due south of this new excavation there is an old, very shallow cut beside a dirt road (figs. 3-3 and 3-6).
 This cut exposes a limestone pebble gravel that contains only a few small Sioux Quartzite clasts.
-Its interpretation has always been enigmatic.
+This occurrence is enigmatic.
 The presence of the Sioux pebbles requires some association with glacial activity, but its location well outside of the supposed glacial limit defied ready explanation.
 Discovery of the old "outside-the-limit" till in the new house excavation suggests that there is some connection; even though one exposure is highly weathered, the other is not.
 Further investigation, particularly between these two "old" exposures, may produce an explanation.